-- + Students must always escort their guests.
-Hosts are not to leave their guests alone in their room or in a campus building while they are not present.
-This includes, but is not limited to, attending a class, participating in a College activity, or temporarily leaving the campus. - + Visitors must call the person they wish to visit and must wait at the door or in the lobby to be escorted. - + Any unescorted person may be asked to leave the residence hall and/or Campus immediately. - + Students are to report any unescorted person(s) to the Community Life staff or Campus Police immediately.

-- + After 7:59 pm daily, non-SMC students must sign in at the Community Life Suite within the student center.
-They must provide identification and always keep their guest pass.
-No visitor under 17 years old is to be admitted, except for family members. - + Guests are not allowed to roam the halls or visit rooms other than the one registered to visit. - + Guest visiting the residence halls designated for the opposite sex must use the lobby restroom. - + If a visitor violates a policy, they may be asked to leave.
-Depending on the severity of a violation, a visitor may be placed on trespass notice by Campus Safety and will not be permitted to return.
-Hosts are held accountable for the behavior of their guests. - + Baby-sitting in the residence halls is not allowed at any time.
+- Students must always escort their guests.
+Hosts are not to leave their guests alone while on campus. - Visitors must call the person they wish to visit and must wait at the door or in the lobby to be escorted. - + Any unescorted person may be asked to leave the residence hall and/or Campus immediately. - + Students are to report any unescorted person(s) to the Community Life staff or Campus Police immediately. - + After 7:59 pm daily, non-SMC students must sign-in at the Community Life Suite with the Community Assistant on call for the area.
+They must provide identification and keep their guest pass with them at all times.
+No visitor under 17 years old is to be admitted, unless exceptions are granted by the Office of Community Life. - + Guest that are not overnight guest will need to vacate the space by the visitation time - + Guests are not allowed to roam the halls or visit rooms other than the one registered to visit. - Guest visiting the residence halls designated for the opposite sex must use a public restroom. - + If a visitor violates a policy, they may be asked to leave.
+Depending on the severity of a violation, a visitor may be placed on trespass notice by Campus Safety and will not be permitted to return. - Hosts are held accountable for the behavior of their guests. - Baby-sitting in the residence halls is not allowed at any time.